antonhensen81/OctoPrint-PanTilt/README.md

 Based on https://github.com/Salandora/OctoPrint-PanTilt, but instead of calling a script it directly controls two GPIO pins.

+I used this [3D Print](https://www.thingiverse.com/thing:708819), but you can use any design that uses two servos.

 ## Setup

 Install via the bundled [Plugin Manager](http://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) using this URL: [https://github.com/antonhensen81/OctoPrint-PanTilt/archive/master.zip](https://github.com/antonhensen81/OctoPrint-PanTilt/archive/master.zip)